Hans Poppilman: Career

 At first, as foreman cook, Poppilman's allowance of livery clothes was £40 Scots, the value of two common garments "according to the custom of Denmark", to be paid by the treasurer.
 At the end of 1591, Hans Drier, recorded as "John Freis", received £200 Scots in cash as equivalent for livery for himself and his two "childer" or "boys", the servant cooks.
 At this time the expenses of the royal households and food consumption were scrutinised for savings.
 Wages in other years, and for Poppilman, do not seem to have been individually recorded.
 Payment of the Danish liveries could be made in clothes or cash alternatives.
 When Poppilman was promoted, Anne of Denmark bought clothes as a gift for him, including a cloak made of black London cloth, trimmed with Spanish taffeta, and a fustian doublet.

 The city of Edinburgh held a banquet for Anne of Denmark's brother, the Duke of Holstein at Riddle's Court on 2 May 1598.
 There was both "great solemnity and merryness".
 Poppilman was paid £10 Scots.
-The kitchen fireplace was recently rediscovered and can be seen a cloakroom.
+The kitchen fireplace was recently rediscovered and can be seen as a cloakroom.
 The banquet involved sugar confections and sweetmeats made by a Flemish confectioner, Jacques de Bousie, who was a favourite of the queen.
 He was paid £184 Scots for sugar works, one of the most costly items on the bill.
-Wine was sweetened and spiced to make Hippocras by two apothecaries, John Lawtie and John Clavie, and a third apothecary, Alexander Barclay, made two pints of "vergeis" and a mutchkin of perfumed rose water.
+The wine was sweetened and spiced to make Hippocras by two apothecaries, John Lawtie and John Clavie, and a third apothecary, Alexander Barclay, made two pints of "vergeis" and a mutchkin of perfumed rose water.
 Two French specialists, Estienne Piere and Robert Barbier, prepared the table linen and napkins.
-The account of the expenses of the banquet is held by Edinburgh City Archives.
+Edinburgh City Archives hold the account of the expenses of the banquet.

 Poppilman came with Anne of Denmark to England at the Union of the Crowns in 1603.
 Hans Poppilman, one of the queen's French musicians Louis Richard, and a French servant, Arthur Bodren, were naturalised as denizens of England fifteen years later in July 1618.
 Bodren kept some household accounts.
 He was involved in the repair and refashioning of the queen's jewellery, and gave the architect Inigo Jones money for his work for the queen.

 After Anne of Denmark's death in 1619, Poppilman sent a petition for payment to King James mentioning that he had started his career as a cook in the service of Anne's father, Frederick II of Denmark.
 He was married with children.
-His wages or fees had been paid by the king's household, not the queen's.
+The king's household paid his wages or fees, not the queen's.
 Poppilman, as the queen's master cook, was awarded an annuity of £50.